-Section 12 would establish the Study Committee on the Creation of Regional Stormwater Utility Districts.
-The Study Committee would investigate the potential for regional stormwater utility districts to advance implementation of the State's water quality laws, make recommendations for associated statutory changes, and estimate the cost of utility district operation.
+Section 12 establishes the Study Committee on the Creation of Regional Stormwater Utility Districts.
+The Study Committee will investigate the potential for regional stormwater utility districts to advance implementation of the State's water quality laws, make recommendations for associated statutory changes, and estimate the cost of utility district operation.

-The Study Committee would be composed of nine members:
+The Study Committee is composed of nine members: